 In 2010, the City of Edmonton reinforced the importance of identifying and preserving Edmonton’s history by becoming Canada’s first municipality to appoint a Historian Laureate.
 The Historian Laureate is the City’s official ambassador on historical matters and promotes the history of the city and its citizens by documenting, researching, interpreting and speaking about the people, places and events that have created Edmonton's distinctive heritage and character.

-Marlena Wyman term as Edmonton's fifth Historian Laureate commenced in April, 2018.
-She is preceded by the City's past Historian Laureates, Chris Chang-Yen Phillips, Danielle Metcalfe-Chenail, Shirley Lowe and Ken Tingley.
+Cheryl Whiskeyjack and Omar Yaqub's term as Edmonton's seventh co-Historians Laureate commenced in April, 2022.
+They are preceded by the City's past Historians Laureate, Amber Paquette, Marleyan Wyman, Chris Chang-Yen Phillips, Danielle Metcalfe-Chenail, Shirley Lowe and Ken Tingley.

 A jury, comprised of members of the Edmonton Historical Board and the Edmonton Heritage Council, selects a new Historian Laureate every two years.